mujahidriazpk/ShopADoc/wp-content/plugins/music-player-for-woocommerce/readme.txt

 **Setting up the Music Players through the products' pages**

-The Music Players are configured from the products pages, the Dokan interface, and WCFM Marketplace.
+The Music Players are configured from the products pages, the Dokan interface, WCFM Marketplace, and MultivendorX.

 **Settings Interface**